-We breed salt and pepper, black and silver, and solid black minis.
+We breed salt and pepper, black and silver, solid black and solid white minis.
 All our dogs and puppies are born and raised in our home and live as valued family members.
 They are born on the top floor of our 4 level home, in a bedroom directly across from our own master bedroom.
 That bedroom was converted into a whelping/puppy room and that is where our babies are raised for the first month or so of life, so they can have peace and privacy away from the other dogs.
 This spacious comfortable room is where they are weighed, monitored, snuggled and stimulated daily.
 Then when they are solidly on their feet, they are moved down to the family room for more space to run and explore, with supervised access to the fenced in yard multiple times daily (weather permitting) for beginning housetraining.
 They also get to be more involved with the rest of the dogs and normal hubbub of a family home.
 The family room is in the center of home life activity, with utmost attention paid to their mental as well as physical socialization.
 We do not have kennels and runs that they are imprisoned in, away from family life.
 Mini schnauzers thrive with the companionship and the love of their owners, and just need to be with their family as much as possible.
 They truly need to be a valued and treasured family member.

 This is a tremendous accomplishment for us, and we are proud to be able to say that we are truly responsible and ethical breeders, true leaders in promoting what is best for this breed... for both ears and tails to remain intact as nature intended!
-We can proudly boast that we were (as far as we know) the first and only breeder of purebred Mini Schnauzers in Canada, perhaps even in all of North America, that refuse to crop ears or dock tails on any puppies (unless there is a genuine medical need to dock a tail which we have as yet never had).
+We can proudly boast that we were (as far as we know) the first breeder of purebred Mini Schnauzers in Canada, perhaps even in all of North America, that refused to crop ears or dock tails on any puppies (unless there is a genuine medical need to dock a tail which we have as yet never had).
 We have done this by choice starting many years ago, not by force via the new bylaws or veterinarians' code of ethics that are finally being passed in many provinces.
-These new bylaws or code of ethics that were or are being enacted actually bans them from being able to do so if they wish to keep their license!
+These new bylaws or code of ethics that were or are being enacted actually bans vets from being able to do so if they wish to keep their license!
 We are very proud that one of our dogs, Ykelenstam's Kinetic Kaper, was chosen to represent the breed on the national anti docking - anti cropping poster released across Canada by the Canadian Veterinary Medical Association in early 2010.
 This poster was several years in the making and has very important information on it, and we are so proud to have been a part of it right from the beginning stages.
 The poster can be seen on our Breed Info page. :)

 Please take a few moments to read and sign the guestbook before you leave!